 Since its formation in 2001, Fall Out Boy has been one of the most prominent bands in the pop punk scene.
 The band has two albums that are rated platinum or higher and three singles in the top ten.
 Following a four year hiatus, the band returned in 2013 with a new album, Save Rock and Roll, and a tour to accompany it.
-In 2014, Fall Out Boy went on tour with Paramore as part of the "Monumentour."
-Get your Fall Out Boy tickets for the band's next outing.
+In 2015, Fall Out Boy is joining up with rapper Wiz Khalifa for the "Boys of Zummer" tour.
+Get your Fall Out Boy tickets below for the band's next outing.

 |Date & Time||Event||Location|

-Enter your email address below and we'll alert you as soon as tickets become available in our exchange for 96.1 Jingle Ball: Calvin Harris, T.I., Fall Out Boy & Jessie J. in Duluth, Georgia on Dec 19, 2014.
+Enter your email address below and we'll alert you as soon as tickets become available in our exchange for DC101 Holiday Concert: The Struts, Bastille, Awolnation & Fall Out Boy in Fairfax, Virginia on Dec 03, 2015.

 We will NOT share the email address you provide for this Alert Me feature with any third-party vendors.